woman holding photo of hypertrophic scar

 Hypertrophic scar treatment

-Corticosteroid injections are regarded as the most effective treatment for hypertrophic scars.
+• Corticosteroid injections: regarded as the most effective treatment for hypertrophic scars.
 Injecting a steroid into the scar every six weeks can help to soften the scar and flatten its appearance.
-This can only be performed a certain number of times, because these injections could weaken the normal tissue surrounding the scar.
-Between 50 and 100 percent of people notice an improvement with this treatment, and sometimes the scars fade completely, but there is a small recurrence rate.
+This has around a 50% success rate and can only be performed a certain number of times, to avoid weakening the normal tissue surrounding the scar.

-Laser therapy uses high beams of light to resurface the scar and reduce the red or pink pigments.
-However, this does not make the scar any smaller and there's a risk this can actually increase scarring.
+• Laser therapy: uses high beams of light to resurface the scar and reduce the red or pink pigments.
+However, this does not make the scar any smaller and there's a risk this can increase scarring.
 This is more effective in newly formed scars than in older scars.

-Cryosurgery, which involves freezing early scars with liquid nitrogen to prevent them from growing, is another effective hypertrophic scar treatment.
-Other treatment options include silicone gel, pressure dressings, emollients, corticosteroid injections, oral or topical tranilast (to inhibit collagen synthesis) and skin needling.
+• Cryosurgery: involves freezing early scars with liquid nitrogen to prevent them from growing, is another effective hypertrophic scar treatment.
+Other prevent treatment options include silicone gel, pressure dressings, emollients, corticosteroid injections, oral or topical tranilast (to inhibit collagen synthesis) and skin needling.

 Related Products